neamax/SudokuCPP/README.md

 ./build.sh
 ```

--- Compiled executable file will be saved on /Build folder.
+-- Compiled executable file will be saved in /Build folder.

 ## 📁 File Structure